 In the seventh grade, students continue their study of the ancient world with their first of four courses covering the historical sequence.
 This study incorporates each of the core social studies standards into the chronology of early China, Greece, Rome, and Japan.
 Students will also explore early West African trading kingdoms, as well as Europe through the Middle Ages and Renaissance, to the Age of Exploration.
 Students learn that each historic event is shaped by its geographic setting, culture of the people, economic conditions, governmental decisions, and citizen action.
 A connection between past and present is illuminated as students examine ways in which each historical event helped shape the world we live in today.
 Students also expand their command of social studies skills and methods acquired in their sixth grade Social Studies course.

-Successful completion of 6th grade Social Studies
+Prerequisite: Successful completion of 6th grade Social Studies

 8th Grade Early American History

 The historical sequence continues in the eighth grade with an in-depth study of the early years of our nation.
 This study incorporates each of the core social studies standards into the chronology.

 After a brief review of Trans-Atlantic exploration and trade, students explore the establishment of the English Colonies, as well as the causes and outcomes of the Revolutionary War (including the creation of our Constitution).
 They will also observe citizenship, the development of the Republic and of the American Identity, and Expansion.
 Lastly, students investigate regional tensions, the Civil War, and Reconstruction.

 While students are studying a particular historic event in the United States they also look at its geographic settings, economic implications, developments in government and the role of citizens.

 Prerequisite: Successful completion of 7th grade Early World History